BRTNetwork/brt-lib/docs/index.md

 type | [transactionType](#transaction-types) | The type of the transaction.
 specification | object | A specification that would produce the same outcome as this transaction. *Exception:* For payment transactions, this omits the `destination.amount` field, to prevent misunderstanding.
 The structure of the specification depends on the value of the `type` field (see [Transaction Types](#transaction-types) for details). *Note:* This is **not** necessarily the same as the original specification. outcome | object | The outcome of the transaction (what effects it had).
-*outcome.* result | string | Result code returned by rippled.
+*outcome.* result | string | Result code returned by brtd.
 See [Transaction Results](https://developers.ripple.com/transaction-results.html) for a complete list.
 *outcome.* fee | [value](#value) | The BRT fee that was charged for the transaction.
 *outcome.balanceChanges.* \* | array\<[balance](#amount)\> | Key is the BRT Ledger address; value is an array of signed amounts representing changes of balances for that address.
 *outcome.orderbookChanges.* \* | array | Key is the maker's BRT Ledger address; value is an array of changes